Your Credit Report

 There are a lot of websites that seem to offer free credit reports, but you have to be careful.
 You may accidentally sign up for paid credit monitoring just by using a company’s website.
 Under the Fair Credit Reporting Act (FCRA), you are entitled to get a free copy of your credit report from each of the three big credit reporting agencies (Equifax, TransUnion, and Experian) every 12 months.
+During the COVID-19 Pandemic, you can access a free copy of your credit report from each of these three agencies once a week, until December 31, 2022.
 You may also be entitled to an additional free credit report in other circumstances, such as if you have been denied credit or you are a victim of identity theft.

 You can use these services to get a free copy of your credit reports from Equifax, TransUnion and Experian.
 If you request a report online, you should be able to download it immediately.
 You will need to wait up to 15 days for reports ordered by phone or mail.